thanhkaist/ReinFlowPlus/README.md

+This is the official implementation of _"ReinFlow: Fine-tuning Flow Matching Policy with Online Reinforcement Learning"_.

+Please give it a star **:star:** if you like it!

 ## 🚀 About ReinFlow

-This is the official implementation of _"ReinFlow: Fine-tuning Flow Matching Policy with Online Reinforcement Learning"_.

 **ReinFlow** is a flexible **policy gradient framework** for fine-tuning **flow matching policies** at **any denoising step**.